hpi-studyu/studyu.github.io/blog/2024-01-19-anti-stress-study-among-physicians.md

 title: Innovative Anti-Stress Study among Physicians at Charité
 ---

-We are pleased to announce that the "Anti-Stress Intervention Among Physicians (ASIP)" Study utilizes StudyU to investigate the following intriguing and pertinent research question:
+The "Anti-Stress Intervention Among Physicians (ASIP)" Study utilizes StudyU to investigate the following intriguing and pertinent research
+question:

 >How can the everyday level of perceived stress be reduced in a fast and
 >easy-to-implement manner?